slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/PhD-Faculty-Malpractices-1.md

 I hope Charles and his colleagues may find the earlier diagram (["5 Computational Neurons"](2-Opposing-Views.md#benzodiazepine-benzos-mechanism-of-action)) valuable in their work, ideally attributing credit.
 It elucidates original mechanisms of neurodegeneration biologically, computationally, and in psychiatric practice.

 Charles was very supportive as my advisor.
 He was left-handed.
 My grandpa was also left-handed.
 On the website, though, Charles was red-handed.

+He once advised me about, "standing on the shoulders of giants" as being the basis on which people stand their research.
+Therefore, I put him on the shoulders of my family.